Connecting Aurora: Our Multimodal Transportation Master Plan

 Your feedback has been critical in guiding the development of Connecting Aurora, the city's first-ever citywide multimodal transportation master plan that will identify projects, policies and programs to be implemented over the next five to 20 years and beyond.

-Through 2025, the city is examining how to better connect our residents, employees and visitors to various destinations in Aurora.
-The resulting plan will propose improvements throughout our city that offer safer and more sustainable and convenient transportation options for everyone who walks, rolls, bikes, takes transit or drives to work, shopping, school, and parks, etc.
+Through 2025, the city examined how to better connect our residents, employees and visitors to various destinations in Aurora.
+The resulting plan proposes improvements throughout our city that offer safer and more sustainable and convenient transportation options for everyone who walks, rolls, bikes, takes transit or drives to work, shopping, school, and parks, etc.

-The community's feedback so far has been invaluable in shaping the plan.
-Your input will help inform the final multimodal network for Aurora and what traffic, bicycle, pedestrian, and transit projects, programs, and policies we should prioritize in the coming years.
+The community's feedback has been invaluable in shaping the plan.
+Your input helped inform the final multimodal network for Aurora and what traffic, bicycle, pedestrian, and transit projects, programs, and policies we should prioritize in the coming years.

 Review our project factsheets for a quick overview of the project.